 Information to help you get started with the program:

-Where do I register for courses, view unofficial records of your coursework, and access my account?
+Where do I register for courses, view unofficial records of my coursework, and access my account?

 This can be done through the Laurier Online Registration Information System (LORIS).
 If you have specific questions pertaining to your registration, please contact the MBA Program Office at ext.
 2542.

 Note: Your username is the first four letters of your last name followed by your year of birth.
 If your last name is only three characters long, use an “x” as the fourth character.
-Your password is your month, day, and year that you were born, typed numerically.
-For example, for John Doe who was born on November 24, 1983, his username would be doex1983, and his password would be 11241983.
+Your password is the month, day, and year that you were born, typed numerically.
+For example, for John Doe who was born on November 24, 83, his username would be doex83, and his password would be 112483.

-Note: Some professors may not use “My Learning Space”, but will instead have their own platform to display their course information.
+Note: Some professors might not use “My Learning Space”, but will instead have their own platform to display their course information.
 Professors will notify you of this ahead of time.

-- How do I access my Laurier E-mail?
+How do I access my Laurier E-mail account?

 - Government-issued photo identification